Cleaning During Pregnancy- Safety, Do’s and Don’ts

 1. Products With a Good Environment Rating

-Many products come with a rating or an accreditation from a renowned organization that described how harmful it is on the environment around us.
+Many products come with a rating or an accreditation from a renowned organisation that describes how harmful it is to the environment around us.
 The safer a product is in the surroundings, the safer it would be to be used by a pregnant woman.

 2. Organic Cleaners